 Based on the response, the review is in compliance with this section.
-Document and upload the map showing that the site is not within either zone below.
+Document and upload the map showing that the site is not within the applicable distances to a military or civilian airport below

-The project is within 15,000 feet of a military airport or within 2,500 of a civilian airport.
-However, it is not within an APZ or RPZ/CZ.
-The nearest airport RPZ/CZ is approximately 10,795 feet away.
+The nearest airport RPZ/CZ is approximately 3,338 feet away.
+The project site is not within 15,000 feet of a military airport or 2,500 feet of a civilian airport.
 The project is in compliance with Airport Hazards requirements.

-PR-SBF-08603 Airports.pdf
+PR-SBF-08165 Airports.pdf